-Anonymous asked: Which movies do you think are essential to watch for any movie buff?
+Anonymous said: Which movies do you think are essential to watch for any movie buff?

 hey! here’re a few lists people have asked me to make in the past that might be helpful